Oral Thrush: A Common Fungal Infection of the Mouth

 Oral thrush is a common fungal infection caused by a yeast called Candida albicans.

-Interestingly, Candida albicans itself isn't the real problem!
-In fact, 40 to 60% of healthy adults carry this fungus in their mouths and digestive tracts without any symptoms.
-That’s because when the immune system is functioning well, Candida albicans coexists peacefully with other friendly bacteria and microorganisms, causing no issues.
+In fact, 40 to 60% of healthy adults naturally carry this fungus in their mouths and digestive tracts without any issues.

-The trouble starts when the immune system weakens, allowing the yeast to take advantage, overgrow, and trigger an infection known as oral thrush.
+The trouble starts when the immune system weakens.
+That’s when Candida can overgrow and cause an infection known as oral thrush (or oral candidiasis).

-Keep reading to discover more about oral thrush, including its risk factors, symptoms to watch for, and effective strategies to restore a healthy oral microbiome.
+Keep reading to discover the main risk factors, early warning signs, and proven strategies to restore a healthy balance in your mouth.

 How Does Candida Albicans Lead to Oral Thrush?